Alumni Dissertation Fellowships

 The Graduate School of Arts and Sciences Alumni Dissertation Fellowship provides a 12-month stipend and tuition scholarship.
 For updated stipend rates, please see Stipends and Scholarships.

 Doctoral students in good standing with satisfactory academic progress according to the guidelines established by the graduate school are eligible for this award.
 A student may apply for this award only after the department has accepted the proposal and the Dean has approved the dissertation title and dissertation committee.
 A student may apply for only one of the three academic-year merit awards for advanced students (Research Assistantship, Senior Teaching Fellowship, or Alumni Dissertation Fellowship).
-A student may apply for a Summer Fellowship.
-A student cannot hold both a 12-month merit award (i.e., the Alumni Dissertation Fellowship) and a Summer Fellowship.
+Although a student may also apply for a Summer Fellowship, a student cannot simultaneously be awarded a 12-month merit award (i.e., the Alumni Dissertation Fellowship or Research Fellowship) and a Summer Fellowship.

-The application will be available after December 1, 2017.
+The application will be available TBD.
 To apply, log on to your my.fordham portal to apply for the Alumni Dissertation Fellowship.

-- A 300-word statement that addresses the dissertation’s contribution to the scholarly field, indicates the status of the dissertation research and writing, and outlines a timetable for completion.
+- A 300 - 500 word statement that addresses the dissertation’s contribution to the scholarly field, indicates the status of the dissertation research and writing, and outlines a timetable for completion.
 Remember that your application will be reviewed by faculty members outside your department, who will not know the stages of and time requirements for a dissertation in your field

 - Curriculum Vitae